koltyakov/sppurge/README.md

 **Additional authentication options:**

-Since communication module (sp-request), which is used in sppurge, had received additional SharePoint authentication methods, they are also supported in sppurge.
+Since SP client (sp-request), which is used in sppurge, had received additional SharePoint authentication methods, they are also supported in sppurge.

 For more information please check node-sp-auth [credential options](https://github.com/s-KaiNet/node-sp-auth#params) and [wiki pages](https://github.com/s-KaiNet/node-sp-auth/wiki).